Brix Tavern

 Restaurant in Portland, Oregon, U.S.

+Brix Tavern is a small chain of restaurants in the Portland metropolitan area, in the U.S. state of Oregon.
+The flagship restaurant operates in northwest Portland's Pearl District and additional locations are in Hillsboro and Tualatin.
+Previously, the business also operated in Keizer.

-Brix Tavern is a restaurant in Portland, Oregon's Pearl District, in the United States, that serves American cuisine.
-The 150-seat restaurant was opened in April 2011 by Urban Restaurant Group and offers a menu that includes wood-fired pizzas, rotisserie meats, and other comfort foods.
-Brix has hosted and participated in special events, and has received a generally positive reception; compliments are most often given for happy hour menu options.
+The 150-seat restaurant in Portland was opened by Urban Restaurant Group in April 2011 and offers American cuisine such as wood-fired pizzas, rotisserie meats, and other comfort foods.
+The restaurant has hosted and participated in special events, and has received a generally positive reception; compliments are most often given for happy hour menu options.

 Description

+Brix Tavern is a small chain of restaurants serving American cuisine in the Portland metropolitan area.
+The 150-seat flagship restaurant operates in northwest Portland's Pearl District.
+There are also locations in Hillsboro's Reeds Crossing neighborhood and in Tualatin's Tualatin Commons.
+The Hillsboro location has a wrap-around patio and a private room for events.
+Previously, the business also operated a shopping plaza in Keizer called Keizer Station.

-Brix Tavern is a 150-seat restaurant that serves American cuisine in northwest Portland's Pearl District.
-According to Portland Monthly, Brix is a New American restaurant and the district's "game-time go-to" with 30 craft beers on tap, 20 television sets, a billiard table, two dart boards, and a happy hour menu available for six hours each day.
+According to Portland Monthly, Brix is a New American restaurant and the Pearl District's "game-time go-to" with 30 craft beers on tap, 20 television sets, a billiard table, two dart boards, and a happy hour menu available for six hours each day.
 Erin DeJesus of Eater Portland classified Brix as a lounge and sports bar.
 Snooker was available for free, as of 2015.